-The Balance Toolkit: A Clinic-in-a-Box to Assess Human Balance and Mobility: Shirley Fenton, University of Waterloo
+The Balance Toolkit: A Clinic-in-a-Box to Assess Human Balance and Mobility: Ben Cornish, University of Waterloo

 Poor balance and mobility is a major challenge in health.
 Older adults living with frailty and others with strokes or injuries often suffer from balance/mobility issues.
 About 180,000 falls annually result in serious injuries in Canada.
 Assessing balance and walking to guide clinical decision-making is critical to preserving health, maintaining independence and lowering healthcare costs.
 Current precise measurement equipment is expensive ($20,000+), out-of-reach for rehabilitation clinics, physicians, retirement and long-term care facilities.
 Timed tests and visual observation used in clinics lack sensitivity and precision to detect important changes.
 A low-cost, easy-to-use, point-of-care assessment of balance to inform clinical care is needed.